Okay, those might not have been this monster’s exact words, but the sentiment was clear. She was a muffin hater.

 More delicious treats goodness

-In the mood for even more streusel?
-Check out this Vegan Blueberry Banana Bread with Streusel Topping.
+In the mood for even more baked goodness?
+Check out this Vegan Banana Bread!

 That’s all you need to know about these Vegan Strawberry Streusel Muffins.
 If you give this recipe a try, be sure to tag me on Instagram with your recreations and please comment with your feedback below!